 Keep your title short and snappy, but make sure you include the name of the film!

 Enter the date and time of your screening.
 Our screenings are capped at two and half hours, unless the film is longer.
 And be sure to tag the specific cinema as the Location and not just the city or town.

 Think of the description like a condensed version of your screening page.
 Include the key details of the even – the film, cinema, date and time – and encourage people to join you.

 Show people that you love and really know the movie.
 Enter the link to your screening as the Ticket URL, so people land straight there when they click.

-Lastly, tag us as a Co-host.
+Lastly, if you make the event from a Facebook page, tag us as a Co-host.
 Search ‘ourscreen’ and we should pop up.
 We’ll then be able to share your event, and it’ll appear amongst our own Facebook Events.

 3) Promote the screening across social media